Skip to content Skip to footer navigation

 If you want to print photos, you really need special photo ink.
 Magenta and cyan both fade in the light, so if you stick your photos to the front of the fridge, for example, they'll eventually turn yellow.

-Our laser and inkjet printer reviews let you see how much a printer will cost you in toner and ink each year, plus how much ink they use for cleaning – and much more.
+Our laser and inkjet printer reviews let you see how much a printer will cost you in toner and ink each year, as well as how much ink they use for cleaning – and much more.

 We care about accuracy.
 See something that's not quite right in this article?
 Let us know or read more about fact-checking at CHOICE.